Pivot Table Conditional Formatting Based on Another Column (8 Easy Ways)

 OR Function-Pivot Table Conditional Formatting Based on Another Column

-Step 2: All the steps result in the image depicted as the following image.
+Step 2: All the steps result in the image depicted in the following image.

 OR Function final result-Pivot Table Conditional Formatting Based on Another Column